70MHz SSB Transceiver GW4RWR

 Summary

-My original intention was to make separate front-end, local oscillator, pre-mix and transmit boards to equip the FT-225RD for 70MHz, but it would have been a headache to change bands, and in any case I'd need an outboard PA, so I decided on a dedicated homebrew 4m radio.
-USB/CW modes were required, and the radio's performance should be at least as good as my modified FT-225.
-Being band-dedicated, it should always be on 70.2 when I’m in the shack, and would avoid messing around with an HF radio and transverter with all the cable and switching hassle entailed.
+for 70MHz, but it would have been a headache to change bands, there's no quick way to make the '225RD freq counter and PA work on a different band, so I decided on a dedicated homebrew 4m radio.
+USB/CW modes were required, and the performance should be at least as good as a FT-225RD.
+Being band-dedicated, it would avoid messing around with an HF radio and transverter with all the cable and switching hassle.

 Single conversion to 10.7MHz means that the receive path can be filtered immediately after the first mixer, and subsequent transistors aren't subjected to a whole band full of signals, as they would if a transverter is used in front of an HF radio.